Archiving and Preservation Policy

 Al-Qamar aims to keep published content accessible to readers without unnecessary interruption.
 In case of temporary website maintenance, technical disruption, hosting change, or platform migration, the journal seeks to restore access as soon as possible.

-The journal also encourages stable citation practices by maintaining article pages, issue archives, and permanent article links wherever possible.
+The journal also encourages stable citation practices by maintaining article pages, issue archives, DOI links where applicable, and permanent article links wherever possible.

 External Archiving and Preservation Services

-Al-Qamar may use recognized digital preservation services, institutional repositories, indexing platforms, digital archives, or metadata services to support long-term preservation and discoverability of published content.
+Al-Qamar uses the PKP Preservation Network as part of its digital preservation and archiving arrangements.
+The journal may also use other recognized digital preservation services, institutional repositories, indexing platforms, digital archives, or metadata services to support long-term preservation and discoverability of published content.

-Where Al-Qamar becomes formally registered with an external preservation service such as LOCKSS, CLOCKSS, Portico, PKP Preservation Network, Internet Archive, institutional repository, or another recognized archiving platform, the journal may publicly display the relevant preservation information on its website.
+Where Al-Qamar becomes formally registered with additional external preservation services such as LOCKSS, CLOCKSS, Portico, Internet Archive, institutional repositories, or other recognized archiving platforms, the journal may publicly display the relevant preservation information on its website.

-The journal does not claim participation in any external preservation service unless such participation is active and verifiable.
+The journal does not claim participation in any external preservation service unless such participation is active, verifiable, and relevant to the journal’s preservation arrangements.

 Author Self-Archiving